 A Stephen Minister assignment is entered into as a result of referrals to our Referral Team.
 The potential care receiver and Stephen Minister are put in contact with one another and the decision to begin this structured, supervised and highly confidential relationship is arrived at by mutual consent.
 There are also numerous other endeavors that Stephen Ministers are involved in at First Church.
 Stephen Ministers assist in serving communion, taking communion to homebound church members, helping pastoral staff with hospital visits and sending grief booklets to those who have experienced a loss.
 These additional duties are separate and distinct from the caring relationship that exists between an assigned Stephen Minister and a care receiver.

 In order to prepare for the role of Stephen Minister people go through a 50-hour training program.
 Training programs are offered, in conjunction with the Grace Lutheran Church and Kern Memorial United Methodist Church, every other year.
 We will be offering training starting in January of 2020.
-If you feel God calling you toward this ministry, or simply would like more information, please contact the Rev. Jenny Caughman ().
+If you feel God calling you toward this ministry, or would like information about receiving a Stephen Minisiter, please contact the Rev. Jenny Caughman ().